2020 State of the Anacostia River Full Report

 AWS streamlined the scoring system in 2018 getting feedback from stakeholders.
-We removed Political Will since this could be understood seeing all other evaluation points.
+We removed Political Will as an evaluation point because it could be evident among the other evaluation points.
 We also removed Declaration of Fishable Anacostia by Governments and Declaration of Trash Fee Anacostia since we are not sure if these ever happen.
 Instead, we added analysis for Fish Advisory to Toxic Remediation and Visual Assessment of the River to Trash Reduction.
 Since Education and Public Awareness is very important to change people’s life style to not litter, we added it to the evaluation points for Trash Reduction.

 Progress on trash reduction has been slow, but growing.
 Past efforts to install trash traps in the District and charge fees on plastic bags in DC and Montgomery County are notable.
 Stepped up efforts by local jurisdictions to reach goals set in trash reduction plans required by federal law (due to the extreme nature of the problem here) should soon produce more substantial results.
 This includes new laws to prohibit the use of plastic foam (a.k.a.
 Styrofoam) as food and beverage containers (effective January 1, 2016 in the District and Montgomery County, and July 1, 2016 in Prince George’s County).
 The proliferation of beverage containers in river trash is a major problem yet to be addressed.
 Environmental advocates have started to take action to reduce beverage containers through legislation; however, these efforts have been unsuccessful thus far.
 Non-floatable trash is also a significant problem; AWS trash monitoring at Nash Run shows 70% of trash by count is non-floatable.
 More work needs to be done to address this larger problem likely through enforcement of illegal dumping and littering or lifestyle and landscape change.
 Our food packing lifestyle could be changed so that food wrappers (chip bags, etc.) will not be discarded.
 Our landscape has been slowly changing to infiltrate stormwater into ground.
 It is stormwater runoff that carry trash to streams.
 In the long run the landscape change will help reduce trash in streams significantly.

 The amount of dissolved oxygen (DO) has been steadily improving in all three sections of the river except in recent years.
+DO values have been low recently and the %Score, as a result, has been low.
 The sharp drop in 2013 seems to be because of weather patterns that was not favorable to DO.
 There were many intense rainfall events that regularly caused Combined Sewer Overflow events in downstream DC in 2013.
 The CSO events dump raw sewage mixed with rainwater into the river when it rains heavily.
 The discharge includes organic matter which will later be decomposed by bacteria.
 The decomposition consumes oxygen in the water.
 See the example graph below that shows how DO changes in an intense rainfall.